-After the transition to the third millenium, a new generation of designers at the head of major brands ateliers has emphasised the need to push the boundaries of watch decoration.
-Jewellers known for their groundbreaking watchmaking transformations dit it first.
-They left the “good tone” classicism of the profession to try original experiments to enrich the graphic offer.
+After the transition to the third millennium, a new generation of designers, in charge of the ateliers of major brands, has emphasised the need to push the boundaries of watch decoration.
+Jewellers known for their groundbreaking watchmaking transformations did it first: they left behind the “good tone” classicism, in which the profession was slumbering, and conducted inventive experiments to enrich the graphic offer.

-Clearly, a synthetic lacquer dial will never display the deep reflections of a dial designed in genuine Japanese lacquer by a master of the craft.
+Of course, a synthetic lacquer dial can never hope to display the deep reflections of a dial designed in genuine Japanese lacquer by a master of the craft.

-Some Maisons, such as Vacheron Constantin and Seiko, have managed to capture the poetry of this living material.
-They have created timepieces mostly appreciated for the tiny frames they display, which measure barely four-square centimetres.
-Grand Seiko has mastered in creating dials that evoke the nature of the Japanese mountains.
-Whether it is trees in autumn or snow in winter.
-Other Maisons have expressed the richness of nature by creating hard stones dials.
-Piaget made it their specialty in the seventies and other Maisons followed, such as Corum, Cartier, Bulgaria and Dior.
+Some maisons, such as Vacheron Constantin and Seiko, have managed to capture the poetry of this living material.
+They have created timepieces mostly appreciated for the tiny frames they display, barely above the size of a coin.
+Grand Seiko has mastered the creation of dials that evoke the nature of Japanese mountains, whether autumn leaves or winter snow.
+Other maisons were inspired by the abundance of nature to create hard-stone dials.
+Piaget made it their specialty in the seventies and other maisons followed, such as Corum, Cartier, Bulgari and Dior.

-After exploring all the possibilities with palaeolithic materials, as Louis Moinet did (mammoth ivory, dinosaur fossil elements), some Maisons, like Rolex, decided to explore other universes.
-And decided to cut out the dials for their luxury watches in slices of metallic meteorites.
+After exploring all the possibilities with palaeolithic materials, as Louis Moinet did (mammoth ivory, dinosaur fossil elements), some maisons, such as Rolex, decided to explore other universes.
+They decided to cut out the dials for their luxury watches in metallic slices of meteorite.

-Ever since, the brands have been looking for original materials to create a buzz.
-Of course, the most eco-friendly of them have recently tried offering to their target public dials made of recycled fishnets.
-But given the size of the object, their action seems as derisory as it is demagogic.
+Ever since, brands have been looking for original materials to create a buzz.
+The most eco-friendly among them have recently tried offering dials made of recycled fish nets to their target audience.
+But given the size of the object, their action seems as piddling as it is hypocritical.

-Every year, these international brands manage to surprise us, expressing a new vision of art on a few cubic centimetres.
+Every year, these international brands manage to surprise us, expressing a new vision of art on tiny surfaces.
 Some of them use ronde-bosse or scrimshaw engraving.
-While others line the dials with a fraction of a real work of art, with leather, precious fabric.
-But still, most often, diamonds or coloured stones.
+Others line the dials with a fraction of a real work of art, with leather, or precious fabric.
+However, the most popular materials remain diamonds and coloured stones.

 They have totally mastered the ancient technique of cloisonné enamel, which Vincent Daveau thoroughly explained in his previous article.